mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.3.3
+Added command to get board directory path for debugging purposes

 ### 1.3.2
 Fixed macos xtensa sdk download
 Updated manual